-This review examines the roles and function of the existing recreation zones in the Great Lakes, Greater Taree and Gloucester Local Environmental Plans.
-This work will subsequently inform the development of the MidCoast LEP that is based on contemporary planning principles and gives a clear and consistent direction to the community on development and environmental management in the MidCoast area.
+The RZR examines the roles and function of the existing recreation zones in the Great Lakes, Greater Taree and Gloucester LEPs.
+This work will subsequently inform the development of the MidCoast LEP that is based on contemporary planning principles, and gives a clear and consistent direction to the community on development and environmental management in the MidCoast area.

-This review aims to provide a consistent, updated and improved application of recreation zones across the MidCoast area.
-The process for developing this approach involved:
+The review aims to provide a consistent, updated and improved application of recreation zones across the MidCoast area.
+The process involved:

-- examining best practice application of recreation zones across the state - reviewing the current application of recreation zones across the three former Council areas - recommending a clear and consistent approach for the future application of recreation zones and associated planning controls in the MidCoast LEP.
+- examining best practice application of recreation zones across the state - reviewing the current application of recreation zones across the three former Council areas - recommending a clear and consistent approach for the future application of recreation zones and associated planning controls in the consolidated MidCoast Local Environmental Plan (LEP).